OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ##### Network Setup

-Simple way to simulate a man-in-the-middle (MITM) attack is to configure network where all packets between devices and the target network are going through your machine.
-In mobile world, this is achieved by placing Access Point between mobile devices and your machine.
-Your machine is a router and an Access Point.
+A simple way to simulate a man-in-the-middle (MITM) attack is to configure a network where all packets between the devices in scope and the target network are going through your machine.
+In a mobile penetration test, this can be achieved by using an Access Point the mobile devices and your machine are connected to.
+Your machine is then becoming a router and an Access Point.

 Following scenarios are possible:
 - use your machine built-in WiFi card as an Access Point and use your wired connection to connect to the target network,